sdorra/airline/guide/index.md

 All the examples contained in this user guide may be found in the repository on <a href="{{ site.github.repo }}/tree/master/airline-examples/src/main/java/com/github/rvesse/airline/examples/userguide">GitHub</a>

+## Definitions

+Before you get started reading this guide it is useful to introduce the terminology that Airline uses to make sure you are clear what we are referring to.

+- **Command Line Interface (CLI)**
+  A Command Line Interface (CLI) is a collection of commands potentially grouped into hierarchical groupings.  `git` is a popular example of a CLI
+- **Command**
+  A command is a single tool that is invoked by a user, a command may appear within multiple groups within a CLI and take a variety of options and arguments
+- **Command Group**
+  A command group is a collection of commands within a CLI identified by a name.
+Groups may themselves contain other groups to create hierarchies of commands. `git remote` is an example of a group within a CLI
+- **Option**
+  An option is a combination of an identifying name e.g. `--name` followed by zero or more values that are used to populate a field of a command, for example `--name Example`
+- **Arguments**
+  Arguments are any values passed to a command that are not otherwise interpreted i.e. they do not represent options, for example `Example`
+- **Restriction**
+  A restriction is a constraint placed upon a CLI, options and/or arguments e.g. marking an option as required

 ## Getting Started

 ### Adding a Dependency